south-lacrosse/www-dev/docs/development-help.md

 ## Debugging PHP Using Xdebug

-Xdebug is enabled by default in [Local](localwp.md).
 To debug in [VSCode](vscode.md) click the Run and Debug icon, and pick Listen for Xdebug from the dropdown list (configured in `www-dev\.vscode\launch.json`).
 See the VSCode site for [more information about debugging](https://code.visualstudio.com/docs/editor/debugging).

-To control your debugging session you can use a browser extension like [Xdebug helper for Chrome](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc), [Xdebug Helper for Firefox](https://addons.mozilla.org/en-GB/firefox/addon/xdebug-helper-for-firefox/), or [XDebugToggle for Safari](https://github.com/kampfq/SafariXDebugToggle).
+If you are using Local make sure Xdebug is switched on for the site.

-Alternatively to start a debugging session you can go to <https://dev.southlacrosse.org.uk/?XDEBUG_SESSION_START=wordpress>, and stop debugging with <https://dev.southlacrosse.org.uk/?XDEBUG_SESSION_STOP>.
+If you have set `xdebug.start_with_request=trigger` (the default, but overridden in Local) then you should install an [Xdebug browser extension](https://xdebug.org/docs/step_debug#browser-extensions) to control when the debugger is called.

 And don't forget to set a breakpoint!